creativeprojects/go-selfupdate/README.md

 ```

 go-selfupdate makes use of go internal crypto package.
 Therefore the used private key
-has to be compatbile with FIPS 186-3.
+has to be compatible with FIPS 186-3.

 ### Copyright